 What is a Use Case?

-This section of the documentation includes more information about use cases in general, and about the use cases which are already available to test within the Interoperability Test Platform.
-To see more about the different paths to test within a use case, please see the list of available test cases.
+This section of the documentation includes more information about use cases in general, and about the use cases which the GSMA have made available to test within the Interoperability Test Platform.
+To see more about the different paths available to test within each use case, please see the list of available test cases.

 The use cases represent the different kinds of Mobile Money transactions available for testing in the platform.
 Each use case is composed of a set of transaction elements which are used to define its main characteristics.
 These elements are: